 No problem.
 Memoir Monday is a once-a-week newsletter curated by Narratively, and it brings the very best of creative nonfiction from sources like Granta, Guernica and The Rumpus — so you can start your work week out with some high-quality prose to both inspire and distract you.

-That’s right — we put out our very own newsletter right here at TWL!
-It’s twice-monthly and will keep you abreast of all our latest blog posts and resources, so you never have to worry about missing out on great writing advice.
+That’s right, we put out our very own email newsletter right here at TWL!
+Once a week, we will keep you abreast of all our latest blog posts and resources, so you never have to worry about missing out on great writing advice.
 We’ll even send you a free article writing template just for signing up, courtesy of our friends at Self-Publishing School.
 Subscribe here!

-Which email newsletters have you found invaluable for your writing — or at least better than grandma’s latest email chain forward?
+Which email newsletters have you found invaluable for your writing – or at least which ones were better than grandma’s latest email chain forward?
 Make sure to tell us in the comments!

 Photo via Kaspars Grinvalds / Shutterstock